Water Resources, Land-use and Forestry

 The main purpose of the course is (a) to provide an overview of the impact of climate change on water resources, water related hazards, land and forestry management; (b) to set the basis for the technical design of climate change adaptation strategies; (c) to highlight research questions and to promote research activity on future water and land with a technical and action-oriented approach.

-In particular the course will focus on the following themes:
+In particular, the course will focus on the following themes:

 - How can we reduce the impact of water resources management?
 How can we sustainably manage water and what are the emerging risks for the future?

-Students must be equipped with personal computer.
+Participants must be equipped with personal computers.

-- Prof. Jonathan Bamber, Director of the Bristol Glaciology Centre, School of Geographical Sciences, Bristol University: “The role of snow and ice in the climate system”
+- Prof. Jonathan Bamber, Director of the Bristol Glaciology Centre, School of Geographical Sciences, Bristol University: “The role of snow and ice in the climate system.”

-- Prof. Dr. Günter Blöschl, Head of Institute of Hydraulic Engineering and Water Resources Management, Vienna University of Technology: “Flood processes and climate change”
+- Prof. Dr. Günter Blöschl, Head of Institute of Hydraulic Engineering and Water Resources Management, Vienna University of Technology: “Flood processes and climate change.”

-- Prof. Lisa Borgatti, Department of Civil, Chemical, Environmental and Material Engineering, Alma Mater Studiorum – University of Bologna: “Past, present and future of landslide processes”
+- Prof. Lisa Borgatti, Department of Civil, Chemical, Environmental and Material Engineering, Alma Mater Studiorum – University of Bologna: “Past, present and future of landslide processes.”

 - Prof. Alessandro Gargini, Biological, Geological and Environmental Sciences Department – BiGeA, Alma Mater Studiorum – University of Bologna: “Climate Change and Groundwater”

-- Prof. Giovanna Grossi, Department of Civil, Environmental, Architectural Engineering and Mathematics, University of Brescia: “Assessing climate change effects on the hydrology of mountain areas”
+- Prof. Giovanna Grossi, Department of Civil, Environmental, Architectural Engineering and Mathematics, University of Brescia: “Assessing climate change effects on the hydrology of mountain areas.”

-- Prof. Giuliana Panieri, Centre for Arctic Gas Hydrate, Environment and Climate, UiT – The Arctic University of Norway: “Arctic extreme environments in a climate change context”
+- Prof. Giuliana Panieri, Centre for Arctic Gas Hydrate, Environment and Climate, UiT – The Arctic University of Norway: “Arctic extreme environments in a climate change context.”

 - Prof. Riccardo Valentini, full professor of Forest Ecology at the University of Tuscia: Toward a new paradigm of forest and agriculture in the light of climate change